hafsaamann/hafsaamann/README.md

 - Python Programming

 ## Projects
-- **[Georgia Islamic Institute Website](https://github.com/hafsaamann/Georgia-Islamic-Institute-Website.git)**: Redesigned the website with a team to improve its structure and usability.
+- **[Georgia Islamic Institute Website]**: Redesigned the website with a team to improve its structure and usability.
 - **Expense Tracker App**: A Python project to help users manage personal expenses with a simple command-line interface.
-- **AWS EC2 Management Script**: Developed a Python script to automate EC2 instance creation and management using AWS CLI and Boto3.
-- **Basic To-Do List**: A simple web-based to-do list using HTML, CSS, and basic JavaScript for task management.
+** **Personalized Greeting Card Generator**: A Python program that creates customized greeting card messages, showcasing skills in user input handling, string manipulation, and file operations.
 ## Skills
 - **Languages**: Python, HTML, CSS
 - **Cloud**: AWS (EC2, S3, IAM)